“A genome is an organism’s entire single set of DNA which have all the information need for an organism to grow”.

 Through the process of translation, a chain of amino acids is formed from the mRNA in the cytoplasm.

 The entire process is known as “central dogma” which is regulated by the regulatory elements.

 Sometimes, DNA polymerase inserts the wrong nucleotide or some external factor damages our DNA, it happens!

 DNA repair pathway helps to seal those damaged gaps or repairing the wrong mismatched nucleotides.

-Non-homologous end-joining and direct DNA repair are the two DNA repair pathway by which our DNA is maintained in proper order.
+Non-homologous end-joining and direct DNA repair are the two DNA repair pathways by which our DNA is maintained in proper order.

-“Change in the nucleotide sequence or alteration in the DNA structure in called as mutation.”
+“Change in the nucleotide sequence or alteration in the DNA structure in called mutation.”